-So far, this year has tested every “normal” we assumed we had, turned the whole world upside down, and forced many of us to come up with a Plan B (or Z, who is counting at this point?).
+So far, this decade has tested every “normal” we assumed we had, turned the whole world upside down, and forced many of us to come up with a Plan B (or Z, who is counting at this point?).
 This is why our annual marketing conference Spark joined forces with TechBBQ to give you a digital conference experience bringing you the latest trends in digital marketing and some of the most impactful people in the Nordic tech scene.

 Benchmarking and proving social media ROI has never been a piece of cake and adding a global pandemic to the mix does not make it any easier to navigate.
 But don’t worry!
 We’ve outlined the most valuable insights from the session here and also provided some of the best recommendations on how to benchmark and measure success on social media, no matter the size of your brand.